redakez/endpoint-monitor/readme.md

 Docker will run both the microservice and a MySQL database.
 The microservice will be running on port specified in the variable `SPRING_LOCAL_PORT` in the `.env` file.

-## Method 2: Using maven and your own MySQL database
+## Method 2: :hammer: Using maven and your own MySQL database

 This method requires Java 11 and Maven 3 or newer.
 First, set the following propreties in the `src/main/resources/application.properties` file: